1948 Nash Cabriolet

 Pictures taken in early 1950's, car painted original Strato Blue color.

-Finally, a Nash factory shot of the Cabriolet introduction at a auto show in 1948.
+Finally, a Nash factory shot of the Cabriolet introduction

 Nash Literature